TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 ### [Timeframe](@id timeframe)

-The timeframe is the total period we want to analyze with the model, usually a year, but it can be any other time definition.
+The timeframe is the total period we want to analyze with the model.
+Usually this is a year, but it can be any length of time.
 A timeframe has two fields:

 -   `num_periods`: The timeframe is defined by a certain number of periods.
 For instance, a year can be defined by 365 periods, each describing a day.
 -   `map_periods_to_rp`: Indicates the periods of the timeframe that map into a [representative period](@ref representative-periods) and the weight of the representative period in them.